Azerbaijan

 Key Developments

-In 2022, the Mine Action Agency of the Republic of Azerbaijan (ANAMA, formerly the Azerbaijan National Agency for Mine Action) reported releasing just over 44km2 of cluster munition-contaminated area through clearance and technical survey (TS), with the destruction of 738 submunitions.Email from Ramil Azizov, Head of risk education, international and public relations department, ANAMA, 19 July 2023.
-These figures, however, are based on the total size of area for task polygons in which submunitions were found during land release as ANAMA does not currently disaggregate cluster munition tasks from other battle area clearance (BAC) tasks.
-In order to avoid inflating CMR clearance data, Mine Action Review has estimated that the amount of land actually containing CMR, released through clearance in 2022, was 5km2 in 2022.
-This compares to an estimate of clearance output for 2021 of 3km2, with the destruction of 387 submunitions.
+In 2023, the Mine Action Agency of the Republic of Azerbaijan (ANAMA, formerly the Azerbaijan National Agency for Mine Action) reported releasing 452.6km2 of cluster munition-contaminated area through clearance and technical survey (TS), with the destruction of 1,818 submunitions.1 These figures, however, are based on the total size of area for task polygons in which submunitions were found during land release as ANAMA does not currently disaggregate cluster munition tasks from other battle area clearance (BAC) tasks or from mine clearance.
+In order to avoid inflating CMR clearance data, Mine Action Review has estimated that the amount of land actually containing CMR, released through clearance in 2023, was 8km2.

 Recommendations for Action